yeoman/insight-dashboard/README.md

 This app uses redis as a caching mechanism.
 Start the redis server:
   - `redis-server`

-Build and start the node server:
+Start yeoman and node server:
-  - `yeoman build`
+  - `yeoman server` (ignore the browser window that opens, correct port is 3000)
   - `node server/server.js`

 Presto!